drivelling-spinel/tartar/doc/extras.md

 ### Helper WAD-s

-Helper WAD-s found in TAPE directory are PWAD-specific extras that add to players experience with particular WAD-s or fix bugs that would make playing those WAD-s with Tartar impossible or less enjoyable.
+Helper WAD-s found in GOODIES\TAPE directory are PWAD-specific extras that add to players experience with particular WAD-s or fix bugs that would make playing those WAD-s with Tartar impossible or less enjoyable.

 Among other goodies the following helper WAD-s are included in the distribution:

- - TAPE\LONGTREK.WAD     - adds custom intermission backgrounds; will crash
+ - GOODIES\TAPE\LONGTREK.WAD - adds custom intermission backgrounds; will crash
                                unless INTMAPD2.WAD is also loaded.
 See Custom Intermission Maps section of this file for instructions
- - TAPE\3DODOOM.WAD      - fixes an issue with garbage output as options menu background
+ - GOODIES\TAPE\3DODOOM.WAD  - fixes an issue with garbage output as options menu background
- - TAPE\NERVE.WAD        - adds custom title pic, level names, assigns correct music tracks and ensures intended level progression for No Rest for the Living.
+ - GOODIES\TAPE\NERVE.WAD    - adds custom title pic, level names, assigns correct music tracks and ensures intended level progression for No Rest for the Living.
 Also enables custom intermission backgrounds and thus will crash unless INTMAPNR.WAD is also loaded.

 To play No Rest for the Living with Tartar enjoying the benefits of the helper WAD provided: